Open Access Author Fees Fund Policy

 For authors in the Health Sciences…

-Eligibility for this program is limited to faculty in schools supported by the University Library System (ULS).
+Eligibility for this program is limited to individuals in schools supported by the University Library System (ULS).
 Faculty affiliated with the six schools of the Health Sciences are not eligible for this program with one exception – The ULS has funded an institutional membership with Hindawi Publishing Corporation covering all Pitt faculty.
 Faculty from the Health Sciences ARE eligible to have their author fees covered for articles published in all Hindawi journals (http://www.hindawi.com/journals/).

 Article processing fees may include publication fees (charges levied on articles accepted for publication, including page charges).
 Eligible fees must be based on a publication’s standard fee schedule that is independent of the author’s institution.
 Reprint fees are not eligible.

 Unused Fund amounts do not roll over to future years.
 If the demand for funds exceeds expectations, publication charges will be paid to the publisher on behalf of an author on a first-come-first-served basis.